scoverage/scoverage-maven-plugin/README.md

 ##### Aggregated reports for multi-module projects

 There is no separate mojo for aggregated reports, there is `aggregate` parameter.
-To additionally genenerate aggregated SCoverage report for root module, when generating regular reports, set `aggregate` parameter value to `true`.
+To additionally generate aggregated SCoverage report for root module, when generating regular reports, set `aggregate` parameter value to `true`.
 It works only in multimodule projects.

 It can be configured by defining `aggregate` plugin configuration parameter or `scoverage.aggregate` project property.